aryamohammadi/AryaElectricProject-Demo/README.md

 ## Project Overview

-This website was built for a licensed electrical contractor serving Orange County, California.
-The site provides an online presence for the business, allowing customers to view services, browse completed projects, and request free estimates through an integrated contact form.
+This website was built for a licensed electrical contracting business that serves both residential and commercial clients across Orange County, San Diego, Los Angeles, and Riverside counties.
+The site provides an online presence for the business, allowing customers to view all necessary business information and submit interest forms to request services.

-The website handles quote submissions through email and SMS notifications, displays customer reviews, and includes comprehensive SEO optimization for local search visibility.
+The website facilitates client-business interaction by showcasing services, displaying completed projects, and enabling customers to request free estimates through an integrated contact form.
+The site handles quote submissions through email and SMS notifications, displays customer reviews, and includes comprehensive SEO optimization for local search visibility.
 All functionality is built with a focus on mobile users, as they represent the majority of site traffic.

+The main goal of the website is to showcase the business to potential clients and acquire leads from homeowners and businesses across the service areas.

 ## Key Features